 5. The Station Hotel, Filey

-The Station Hotel is one of Filey’s numerous lovely pubs, sitting just a few minutes’ walks away from the stunning Filey Bay.
+The Station Hotel is one of Filey’s numerous lovely pubs, sitting just a few minutes’ walk away from the stunning Filey Bay.

 Giving classic pub vibes, the venue is great for a quiet pint and boasts a fantastic beer garden complete with plenty of seating to enjoy this summer.
 Gather with mates on one of the many picnic benches, or hibernate from the sun towards the back of the garden in the cosier, pergola-covered seating area.